Quantum Mpemba-like effect in Unruh thermalization: Conclusions

 In this paper, we analyze the complete open quantum dynamics of a UDW detector interacting with typical background fields in the $n$-dimensional Minkowski spacetime.
 From a quantum thermodynamics perspective, we describe the irreversible thermalization process of the detector on the Bloch sphere, as it undergoes Unruh or thermal radiation.
 We observe several signatures that distinguish Unruh thermalization from the process driven by a thermal bath.
 First, we find that the timescale of thermalization with a classical bath is significantly longer than the scale of the Unruh thermalization.
 Second, the difference between the change rates of quantum coherence and heat $\Delta(t ; n):=\dot{\mathbb{Q}}-\dot{\mathbb{C}}$ can serve as a compelling diagnosis of Unruh thermalization from its classical counterpart, by examining its maximal value for different spacetime dimensions.
 We also investigate the quantum thermal kinematics of the heating/cooling protocols for the UDW detector, utilizing tools from information geometry.
 Our main finding is that, while a quantum Mpemba-like effect (QME) of Unruh thermalization is observed, the maximum of fidelity difference $\Delta F:=F_{\text {heating }}-F_{\text {cooling }}$ provides another compelling signature that essentially distinguishes the thermalization process induced by the Unruh effect from that caused by a classical thermal bath.

 As aforementioned, a key experimental evidence of the genuine Unruh effect is a quantum-discriminating signature.
-With recent progress in simulating the UDW detector undergoing Unruh radiation \cite{v2-12,sec5-0} and the quantum Mpemba effect in non-equilibrium many-body systems \cite{sec5-1,sec5-2}, we expect that the $\Delta(t ; n)$ and $\Delta F$ can serve as a new criterion for future experimental tests of the Unruh effect.
-Additionally, extending to other curved spacetimes (e.g., spinning black hole spacetime \cite{sec1-14}), it is also worth exploring whether an asymmetry in thermalization still exists and sheds new light on our understanding of black hole thermodynamics.
+With recent progress in simulating the UDW detector undergoing Unruh radiation \cite{v2-12,sec5-0} and the quantum Mpemba effect in non-equilibrium many-body systems \cite{sec5-1,sec5-2,sec5-3}, we expect that the $\Delta(t ; n)$ and $\Delta F$ can serve as a new criterion for future experimental tests of the Unruh effect.